Michele Fricke, professor and program head of art history

 Paula Rose, a lecturer in the School of Liberal Arts, has a master's degree in art history from the University of Kansas and a Bachelor...Read More

-Paula Rose, a lecturer in the School of Liberal Arts, has a master's degree in art history from the University of Kansas and a Bachelor of Fine Arts in art history and painting from KCAI.
-Her areas of specialization include modern and contemporary European and American art, contemporary Japanese art, popular culture and feminist art and theory.
+Paula Rose, a lecturer in the School of Liberal Arts, has a master's degree in art history from the University of Kansas and a Bachelor of Fine Arts degree in painting and art history from KCAI.
+Her areas of specialization include modern and contemporary art, popular culture and feminist art and theory.
 She has been teaching at KCAI since 2008.
-She also teaches courses in art history at Blue River Community College, gives tours at the Steamboat Arabia Museum and manages a small gallery in the Crossroads Arts District.
-In her (rare) free time she enjoys photography, knitting, cooking and traveling.
+She also teaches online through the Metropolitan Community Colleges in Kansas City and does visual merchandising for JC Penney.
+She enjoys the colorful jazz, cuisine and history of Kansas City.